 1 > 0

-Therefore, the tuple under the null index will be true.
+Therefore, the tuple under the null index will be true

-The card characteristics are described in the IGwentCardParams.tsol structure, which are passed to IGwentCardExtra.tsol.
+.
 This structure also contains unique properties that should not affect the contract address in any way when passed as a TVM cell to the card constructor.

 Platform smart contract

-Open GwentPlatform.tsol.
-If the platform attempts to use a smart contract with an address other than the deployer address, the platform contract will be destroyed and the funds attached to the platform code upgrade message returned to the address passed as address _remainingGasTo.
-If the platform is used by the address of the deployer, it will update its code to that passed in the constructor parameters and will be ready to be passed to other functions as an argument.
+.
+If the platform attempts to use a smart contract with an address other than the deployer address, the platform contract will be destroyed and the funds attached to the platform code upgrade message returned to the address passed as address _remainingGasTo

-The platform is initialized inside the mintCard() function to calculate the address of the new card:
+function to calculate the address of the new card:

 address card = new GwentPlatform{